Vishwa-Karthik/zerodha-clone/readme.md

 flutter run
 ```

-Note - You may use adb port transfer like below if needed to avoid confusion.
+Note - Alternatively, you may use adb port transfer like below if needed to avoid confusion.
 ```bash
 adb transfer tcp:8080 tcp:8080
 ```